Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Introduction

 \subsubsection{Volatility Hacking}

 An obviously-desirable strategyproofness property is that a rating-maximizing player should always be incentivized to try their best to win each game they play.
-Interestingly, these incentives were recently discovered \emph{not} to hold in the popular Glicko rating system.
+Interestingly, these incentives were recently discovered \emph{not} to hold in the popular Glicko-2 rating system.

-Glicko \cite{Glickman95} is a higher-dimensional version of Elo that tracks a \emph{volatility parameter} for each player.
+Glicko-2 \cite{Glickman95} is a higher-dimensional version of Elo that tracks a \emph{volatility parameter} for each player.
 A higher volatility parameter indicates that the system is more uncertain about the player's true rating, which in turn amplifies the adjustment function.
 This volatility parameter was repeatedly shown to improve predictive accuracy of systems, and so it has been widely adopted.
 But recently, an attack has been discovered called \emph{volatility hacking}.
-A player first strategically loses many matches, lowering their rating to the point where they only face much lower-rated opponents and can essentially win or lose at will.
+A player first strategically loses many games, lowering their rating to the point where they only face much lower-rated opponents and can essentially win or lose at will.
 Then, the player alternates wins and losses, which boosts their volatility parameter as much as they like while keeping their rating roughly stable.
 Finally, they win a few games, and due to their enormous volatility parameter their rating skyrockets well above its initial value.

-Volatility hacking was used to attack the game Pok{\'e}mon Go \cite{PokemonReddit}, which uses a version of Glicko to rank players.
-An interesting recent paper by Ebtekar and Liu \cite{EL21} shows that some other popular rating systems are also vulnerable to volatility hacking attacks, and it proposes concrete fixes to the handling of volatility parameters that would make a Glicko-like system strategyproof against volatility hacking.
+Volatility hacking was used to attack the game Pok{\'e}mon Go \cite{PokemonReddit}, which uses a version of Glicko-2 to rank players.
+An interesting recent paper by Ebtekar and Liu \cite{EL21} shows that some other popular rating systems are also vulnerable to volatility hacking attacks, and it proposes concrete fixes to the handling of volatility parameters that would make a Glicko-2-like system (with a volatility parameter) strategyproof against volatility hacking.